MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenant.md

 Specifies the number of days before a Request files link expires for all SharePoint sites (not including OneDrive sites).

 The value can be from 0 to 730 days.

+To remove the expiration requirement, set the value to zero (0).

 ```yaml
 Type: Int32